lennon-c/MultiInvaders/README.md

 ## Assets
 - Avatar monsters are designed by <a href="https://www.freepik.com/free-vector/set-colorful-monsters_1988053.htm#query=set-colorful-monsters&position=41&from_view=search&track=sph">Freepik</a>
 - Avatar animals are  <a href="https://www.freepik.com/free-vector/cartoon-animals-icon-set_1488201.htm#page=2&query=Katemangostar%20animals%20icon&position=40&from_view=search&track=ais">designed by katemangostar</a> on Freepik
-- All the other assets for buttons are designed by me using [Inkscape](https://inkscape.org/)
+- All the other assets such as buttons were designed by me using [Inkscape](https://inkscape.org/)

 [^1]: Kalb, I. (2022).
 Object-Oriented Python: Master OOP by Building Games and GUIs.
 United States: No Starch Press.